-- People who have at least one first-degree relative with a history of advanced adenoma or CRC diagnosed before 60 years.
+- People who have at least one 1st-degree relative with a history of advanced adenoma or CRC diagnosed before 60 years.

-- Individuals who have two first-degree relatives diagnosed with advanced adenoma or CRC
+- Individuals who have 2 1st-degree relatives diagnosed with advanced adenoma or CRC

 Interval for following colonoscopy results

-- Cases of villous adenoma and high-grade dysplasia should have a follow up every three years.
+- Cases of villous adenoma and high-grade dysplasia should have a follow up every 3 years.

-- Dysplasia in sessile serrated polyp has a three-year follow-up period.
+- Dysplasia in sessile serrated polyp has a 3-year follow-up period.